In this dramatic monologue, Cordelia lets out some of her frustration here in this monologue towards her best friend Sophia.

 CORDELIA: Why you always blaming me, Sophia?
 What the heck?
-You know, it’s not my fault all the guys want me?
+You know, it’s not my fault I’m pestered by them!
 Heck, I don’t even want to go near them.
 I’m not into guys.

 What do you think is worse?
 You walk around all day thinking you’re cursed. (imitating her) “Oh, I’m cursed, oh so cursed, life is soooo bad.
 Poor me, poor me, poor miserable me!”

 I’m sick of it.
 What is that nonsense?
 It’s gotten old, Sophia.

 You think you have problems?
 Your problems compared to mine are nowhere near what I go through daily.
 You try to be me for one day and I bet your head would spin right off your shoulders.